for-l00p/meetup_rsvp_prediction/README.md

 #### Groups

-There are X different categories of groups on Meetup.
+There are 33 different categories of groups on Meetup.
 The tech and business-networking categories have the most number of groups.
 The numbers quickly drop off for all other categories.
 This could be unique to NYC as a central economic and tech hub.

 <p align='center'>
  <img width="600" alt="cats" height="250" src="images/group_cats.png">